|Stephen King lets 'the back-room boys'|

 I'm not saying that I was producing 'automatic writing', that the story was 'channelled' through me by a spirit or demon (they might want a share of the royalties), but it was a strange experience, and if nothing else it highlights how much is going on in the unconscious mind, to the extent that it can over-ride what we consciously think.

-I'm well into the sequel; The Devil Inside, and so far my ghost writers haven't wrestled it from me.
+I'm well into the sequel; The Devil In Them, and so far my ghost writers haven't wrestled it from me.
 There's still some surprises when I write, but I don't feel the loss of control I had with Stench of Evil.
 Perhaps now they think I can be trusted to do a good job on my own - or maybe they're still there, rubbing shoulders with me, making changes here and there, hoping I'll believe it's all my own work.

 Read my paranormal thriller; Stench of Evil available only from Amazon: